The $K^{\aleph_0}$ Game: Vertex Colouring

-In Section~\ref{section:vertex_colouring} we will present a winning strategy for Maker if there are only finitely many colours.
-If there are infinitely many colours then, on the one hand, Maker can still incorporate infinitely many different colours infinitely often into their $\Kalephzero$, which we will prove in Section~\ref{infinitely_many_vertex_colourclasses_Maker}.
-On the other hand, in case Makers aim is to incorporate all colours that are present on the board, Breaker can stop Maker from doing so, which we will prove in Section~\ref{infinitely_many_vertex_colourclasses_Breaker_strategy} by giving a winning strategy for Breaker.
+In \Cref{section:finitely_many_colours} we will present a winning strategy for Maker if there are only finitely many colours.
+If there are infinitely many colours then, on the one hand, Maker can still incorporate infinitely many different colours infinitely often into their $\Kalephzero$, which we will prove in \Cref{subsec:infinitely_many_vertex_colourclasses_Maker}.
+On the other hand, in case Makers' aim is to incorporate all colours that are present on the board, Breaker can stop Maker from doing so, which we will prove in \Cref{subsec:infinitely_many_vertex_colourclasses_Breaker_strategy} by giving a winning strategy for Breaker.
 In fact, we prove even more: Breaker can stop Maker from incorporating cofinitely many colours infinitely often into her $\Kalephzero$.

-Another possible variant of the game is to demand that Maker respect some predefined colouring of the edges of the board instead.
-We address this variation in a paper in preparation~\cite{BG20}.
+Another possible variant of the game is to demand that Maker respect some predefined colouring of the edges of the board instead, we will pose questions about this and other problems in \Cref{sec:open_problems}.

 There are two new kinds of difficulty which arise for infinite games of this kind but which are not so relevant for finite games.
 First of all, infinite games need not have a winning strategy for either player.
 Indeed, assuming the continuum hypothesis there are undetermined infinite combinatorial Maker-Breaker games on an infinite board.
-We present such a game in Appendix~\ref{sec:Appendix}.
+We present such a game in \Cref{sec:Appendix}.

 Another difficulty arising for the games studied in this paper is that it would be hopeless for Maker to attempt to build her copy of $\Kalephzero$ up iteratively, by building larger and larger nested $K^i$.
 The difficulty is that for any fixed $K^i$ with $i\geq 2$ it is straightforward for Breaker to claim at least one edge to it from each subsequent vertex, thus preventing it from being integrated into any $\Kalephzero$ claimed by Maker.
 Thus Maker must proceed more speculatively, never knowing during the course of the game which vertices will be integrated into her eventual $\Kalephzero$.